cacophony-wj/LeS/README.md

 ###  Defeat

 Defeat is ... a little buggy, to say the least... but I have included it in _Light But Sexy_ as a potential death alternative.
 I have most of it disabled because it breaks too often and forces a reload.
-About the only things left active in my setup are the ability to "surrender" with the _K_ key, or assault people with the _G_ key.
-Surrender as soon as you're outnumbered if you want a scene because the delay can be excessive.
-You can attempt assaults with _G_ if you are **completely undetected** but it will often fail with a two minute timeout before you can try again.
-This being _Defeat_, it does not inform you of failures or successes.
-A better option is to back up until your crosshair disappears from your target and press _G_ to "target".
-You should receive a message that says "_Target_ Marked."
-Knock them down with an unarmed attack.
-(If they are really weak they might die from a critical strike.)
-As much as I would have liked to leave _Witness Intervention_ enabled it is just a total cluster when things start going wrong.
-Honestly you probably shouldn't even bother, even though _Defeat_ does let you do a lot of devious things after you knock somebody down.
-It's easier to just set up a scene with _Tools_ (NumPad 2) and use your imagination.
-If you want to enable more of this mod's features it feel free, but be prepared for situations such as being stuck to the ground, unable to move, stuck to the ground _and_ unable to move, or unable to interact with anything or open your inventory.
+About the only thing left active in my setup is the ability to "surrender" with the _K_ key.
+Surrender as soon as you're outnumbered if you want a scene because the script delay can be excessive.
+If you want to enable more of this mod's features feel free, but be prepared for situations such as being stuck to the ground, unable to move, stuck to the ground _and_ unable to move, or unable to interact with anything or open your inventory.
 I will not help you resolve Defeat's issues.

 ##  Specific to Light But Kinky